 New owners mistakenly believe that glass enclosures are the best habitats for pet tortoises.
 However, this is untrue since tortoises can grow unsettled and confused by the glass.

-Despite having good vision, tortoises can’t register glass barriers.
-They’ll see the greater world beyond them and fail to understand the glass as a barrier.
+Despite having good vision, tortoises can’t register glass barriers, which means they’ll see the greater world beyond them and fail to understand the glass barrier.

 When tortoises encounter a glass enclosure wall, they’ll attempt to climb the barrier, scratch it, or pace back and forth in search of an opening.